Quasibound states of massive charged scalars around dilaton black holes in $2+1$ dimensions: Exact frequencies: Three-dimensional charged dilaton black holes with cosmological constant

 where $R$, $\phi$, $F_{\rho\sigma}$, and $\Lambda$ are the Ricci scalar curvature, the dilaton field parameter, the Maxwell field strength, and the cosmological constant, respectively.
 In this theory, black hole solutions exist only when the cosmological constant satisfies $\Lambda > 0$.
 Therefore, throughout the present paper, we restrict our analysis to the range $0 < \Lambda \leq 1$.
-Here, $\Lambda = 1$ simply denotes a normalized, unitary value in natural units, adopted without loss of generality.
-This normalization facilitates analytical tractability while preserving the essential physical features of the system.

 As a solution for the EMD$\Lambda$ field equations, the line element describing 3DCDBHs is given by

 with the metric function $f(r)$ written as

 where $Q$ is the charge of the black hole.
 In Figure \ref{fig:Fig1_QBSs_3DCDBH}, we present the behavior of the metric function for fixed values of the parameters $M$, $Q$ and $\Lambda$.
 We can conclude that the surface gravity equation, $f(r)=0$, has two solutions, which are given by